compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 My final product resembles a squid (Figure 14).
 Unlike Prototype 1, there are fewer sheets/tentacles.
 The top hemisphere has a radius of 1.44 meters and a width of 0.5 meters.
 The sheets/tentacles are 4.6 meters in length.
 All thrusters and sensors are located inside the hemisphere.
 It uses 5 thrusters to enable its movement.
 It can be controlled using an Xbox 360 controller and manually controlled through the command line.

 ![figure17](/assets/2020-05-07-report-deep-sea-robotics/17OuterAppearanceofPrototype2.png)
+*Figure 14: Outer appearance of Prototype 2.*

 ![figure18](/assets/2020-05-07-report-deep-sea-robotics/18ExampleofCameraOutput.png)
+*Figure 15: An example of the camera output; the blue is the sea.
+The two black specks   are random objects that I have dropped.*

 It has several sensors, including a magnetometer, which measures the magnetic forces, pressure sensors, a camera (Figure 15), sonar, and a GPS (Figure 16).
 These sensors are all placed underneath the head of the aquatic robot.
 Please refer to the video for better documentation on how the aquatic robot works.